2pai/instastory-monitor-telegram/README.md

     downloaded, // status downloader
 }
 ```
-### `dispatcher.js`
+### `dispatcher`
-This dispatcher will read the `metadata-story.json` and check if the `send` property was false then the dispatcher will send the media (based on media type) to the defined `chatId` telegram.
+This dispatcher will read the `metadata-story.json` and check if the `send` property was false then the dispatcher will send the media (based on media type) to the defined telegram chat/ discord channel.

-If the dispatcher success send the media to the telegram, it will update the metadata `send` to true.
+If the dispatcher success send the media, it will update the metadata `send` to true.

+> *Don't forget to specify your dispatcher in .env (default = telegram)*
 ### `downloader.js`
 This downloader will read the `metadata-story.json` and check if the `downloaded` property was false then the downloader will download the media (based on media type) locally to the defined `path` on metadata, the path was using `yyyy/M/dd` to make searching the content more easy (if needed).